 You will know your dough is ready when it feels slightly tacky to the touch.
 When you use clean, dry fingertips you could push on the dough and it would not stick to them.
 Add the last cup of flour a tablespoon at a time so you don’t over flour your dough.
 Dough with too much flour makes for tougher rolls.

 Once dough comes together into a soft ball and is only slightly sticky we are going to knead the dough lightly.
 You want to fold the dough over on itself again and again several times.
-Kneading your dough helps release the gluten which is what makes for a bouncy, elastic dough and super soft, yummy rolls.
+Kneading your dough helps release the gluten which is what makes for a bouncy, elastic dough and super soft dinner rolls.

-To get ready for shaping the rolls you will want to first grease a baking sheet.
+To get ready for shaping your perfectly soft dinner rolls you will want to first grease a baking sheet.
 Go ahead and put down some extra grease in one corner of the pan to roll each dough ball in.

-To form your rolls, you will pull sections of dough off from the larger ball and form roll the smaller dough chunk into a rough ball shape.
-Coat each ball with the cooking spray by rolling it in the extra greased corner of your pan.
+To form your easy soft dinner rolls, pull sections of dough off from the larger ball and roll the smaller chunk into a rough ball shape.
+Coat each ball with cooking spray by rolling it in the extra greased corner of your pan.